 The Promise of Transport Collaboration

 At its core, transport collaboration is about sharing available capacity to achieve common goals.
-By pooling transportation resources, companies can significantly reduce the number of vehicles on the road, also leading to lower fuel costs and less maintenance.
+By pooling transportation resources, companies can significantly reduce the number of vehicles on the road, also leading to lower fuel costs and less maintenance, as well as substantial environmental benefits.
 This not only translates into substantial cost savings, it also contributes to improved efficiency.
 By coordinating schedules and routes, companies can optimise delivery windows and improve service levels, thereby enhancing customer satisfaction.

 The Hurdles on the Road to Collaboration

 Despite its apparent benefits, transport collaboration is not without its challenges.
 One of the main hurdles is the lack of trust between collaborating parties.
-This is particularly evident in transactional relationships between Shippers and Logistic Service Providers, when absence of long term contracts doesn’t stimulate compliance.
-Moreover, shortage of trust in these circumstances is also exacerbated by the industry’s nature of commoditised and highly competitive service offerings and never ending race to the price bottom.
+This is particularly evident in transactional relationships between Shippers and Logistic Service Providers when the absence of long-term contracts doesn't stimulate compliance.
+Moreover, the shortage of trust in these circumstances is also exacerbated by the industry's nature of commoditised and highly competitive service offerings and never-ending race to the price bottom.

 Technical challenges also abound, particularly when it comes to planning and replanning optimised routes in near real-time.
 This requires high processing speed and the optimisation of complex mathematical problems, which can be daunting even for systems with advanced technological capabilities.